ALucek/NeedleInAVidStack/README.md

 Store your credentials securely here.
 If present, the app will use these credentials automatically.
 Otherwise, users will be prompted to input them via the UI.

+When the app starts it now pre-populates the configuration panel with any values it can resolve from `st.secrets`.
+This makes it easy to ship a ready-to-run deployment without exposing keys in the interface while still letting users override the values during a session.

 ```toml
 # Example secrets file: